Stephen W. Browne | Rants and Raves

 Like all classical warrior arts, Filipino martial arts start with weapons training and includes unarmed combat as an auxiliary sub-specialty.
 Classical martial arts did not make a distinction between armed and empty-hand arts.
 You could be armed, but attacked by surprise with no opportunity to draw a weapon.
 A weapon can be dropped or broken in combat, or a makeshift weapon could be acquired from the environment.
 Armed combat can turn to unarmed in the heat of battle – or vice versa.

-The training progression of Pekiti tirsia kali is: single stick/blade, double sticks, espada y daga (stick/sword and knife,) mano daga (single and double dagger,) and panantukan (Filipino kickboxing.)
+The training progression of many styles of Filipino Martial Arts is: single stick/blade, double sticks, espada y daga (stick/sword and knife,) mano daga (single and double dagger,) and panantukan (Filipino kickboxing.)
 Advanced training covers long weapons (staff and spear,) flexible weapons, thrown weapons, and modern adaptations to firearms and bayonet.

 Reading (Yes, there’s a reading list, see quote by William Francis Butler below.)

 No Nonsense Self-Defence website by Marc “Animal” MacYoung, is the best and most comprehensive single source on the web covering self defence issues, martial arts training, the psychology of aggression and predation, martial ethics and philosophy, and you could probably find a kitchen sink in there if you looked hard enough.
-I know Animal slightly and trained with him in Sweden at a seminar of the International Police Defence Tactics Association.
+I know Animal and have trained with him in Sweden at a seminar of the International Police Defence Tactics Association and other venues in three countries on two continents.
+(We’ve got to do Asia someday.)
 This site is required reading for students who wish to progress in my classes – and who want to study the more dangerous aspects of the arts.

 Special studies